Visual-ERM: Reward Modeling for Visual Equivalence: Experiments

-To assess \methodname more directly, we introduce \benchname, which evaluates both general LVLMs and reward models on fine-grained discrepancy detection and reconstruction quality judgment for vision-to-code tasks.
-Results in Tab.~\ref{tab:visual_erm_bench} show that \methodname (built on Qwen3-VL-8B-Instruct) substantially outperforms the baseline, improving $F1_h$/$F1_s$/$S_c$ by \hgreen{+36.8}/\hgreen{+38.2}/\hgreen{+40.9}.
-Notably, even Qwen3-VL-235B-Instruct struggles with fine-grained visual and textual discrepancies, whereas \methodname markedly improves this capability, reaching performance comparable to leading proprietary systems.
-This indicates that \methodname effectively specializes a general-purpose LVLM for fine-grained discrepancy detection and fidelity judgment.
+In Sec.~\ref{sec:visual_erm_rl}, the selected benchmarks measure vision-to-code parsing quality but do not directly probe whether a model can judge reconstruction fidelity or surface fine-grained discrepancies.
+We therefore evaluate on \benchname, which targets fine-grained discrepancy detection and interpretable feedback across vision-to-code tasks.
+Tab.~\ref{tab:visual_erm_bench} reports the results on \benchname.
+Built on Qwen3-VL-8B-Instruct, \methodname improves $F1_h$/$F1_s$/$S_c$ over its base by \hgreen{+36.8}/\hgreen{+38.2}/\hgreen{+40.9}.
+Even Qwen3-VL-235B-Instruct struggles with fine-grained visual and textual discrepancies, whereas \methodname at 8B matches or surpasses the strongest proprietary baselines on $F1_h$/$F1_s$ and remains competitive on $S_c$.
+We read this as evidence that fine-grained discrepancy detection and fidelity judgment come from reward-model specialization of a general-purpose LVLM, not from scale alone.